dltj/dltj-blog/content/2023-02-04-replayweb-for-social-media.md

 {: #replayweb}

 Next we're going to use
-{% include robustlink.html href="https://replayweb.page/docs/" versionurl="https://web.archive.org/web/20230204183050/https://replayweb.page/docs/" versiondate="2023-02-04" title="User Guide: replayweb.page" anchor="ReplayWeb" %} to embed the captured archive in a mini-browser running inside our web page.
+{{ robustlink(href="https://replayweb.page/docs/", versionurl="https://web.archive.org/web/20230204183050/https://replayweb.page/docs/", versiondate="2023-02-04", title="User Guide: replayweb.page", anchor="ReplayWeb") }} to embed the captured archive in a mini-browser running inside our web page.
 ReplayWeb reads the contents of the archive and dynamically injects the archived pages into the DOM as an &lt;iframe&gt;.
 It is really cool.

-The {% include robustlink.html href="https://replayweb.page/docs/embedding" versionurl="https://web.archive.org/web/20230204190204/https://replayweb.page/docs/embedding" versiondate="2022-0204" title="Embedding Web Archives with ReplayWeb.page | ReplayWeb documentation" anchor="embedding ReplayWeb documentation" %} is quite good, and I recommend reading it to see details of all of the options.
+The {{ robustlink(href="https://replayweb.page/docs/embedding", versionurl="https://web.archive.org/web/20230204190204/https://replayweb.page/docs/embedding", versiondate="2022-0204", title="Embedding Web Archives with ReplayWeb.page | ReplayWeb documentation", anchor="embedding ReplayWeb documentation") }} is quite good, and I recommend reading it to see details of all of the options.
 I'm choosing to self-host its JavaScript, so I downloaded the [ui.js](https://cdn.jsdelivr.net/npm/replaywebpage/ui.js) and [sw.js](https://cdn.jsdelivr.net/npm/replaywebpage/sw.js) files and put them in the "assets" directory on my blog's static site.

 To embed the tweet, add the JavaScript and the &lt;replay-web-page&gt; tag to your HTML.
 For the DLTJ blog, that looks like this: